 This post contains affiliate links for your convenience

-The truth is that the development of emotional intelligence in children is often a long process and having multiple solutions to calm an anxious or nervous child can make it easier for everyone.
+The development of children’s emotional intelligence is often a long and somewhat slippery process and having multiple solutions when you have an anxious or nervous child can make life easier for everyone.

-Given that dealing with anxiety in children is complicated, and that not every child will respond to solutions in the same way, feel free to use only the solutions you feel will work for your child.
+Given that dealing with anxiety in children is complicated, and that not every child will respond to potential solutions the same way, feel free to use only the option you feel are best adapted to your anxious child.

-Suggestions for using these tips
+Suggestions for using these tips to calm child anxiety

 3. Punch a hole into the cards and attach them (for example using a keyring) or place them in box.

 1) Worry dolls can help calm anxious children

 Worry dolls originated from Guatemala and were used to help kids get rid of their anxiety.
-These dolls were originally made from wood, wire materials, cotton, cardboard and clay and their clothes were made from wool and a specific fabric common in Guatemala.
+These dolls were originally made from wood, wire materials, cotton, cardboard and clay, and their clothes were made from wool and a specific fabric common in Guatemala.

-• place the doll under his pillow.
+• place the doll under their pillow.

-For example, you could ask him to choose as many dolls as he needs and tell one worry to each doll, or ask him to choose one doll per night.
-It’s simple to make your own worry dolls with your child or you can get reasonably priced Guatemalan worry dolls here.
+For example, you could ask them to choose as many dolls as they need and to tell one worry to each doll, or ask them to choose one doll per night.
+You can make your own worry dolls with your child or get reasonably priced Guatemalan worry dolls here.

 There is scientific evidence that hugs help release hormones which can increase your child’s overall well-being.